agent18/agent18.github.io/_posts/2020-06-20-narrowing-down-the-claims-2.markdown

 **Time**: 30 mins (spent time on coming up with what to test)

-However.

 **re-write Claim**: Interventions can be "RCT tested" within a country by comparing "similar" groups of villages and administering interventions to one of them.

-I would like to test one part of "RCT tested".
-Ability to randomly select the treatment and control villages.
+**Note**: I would like to test then, one part of "RCT tested": Ability to randomly select the treatment and control villages.

-**re-write Claim**: [Randomization](https://www.verywellmind.com/internal-and-external-validity-4584479#:~:text=Internal%20validity%20is%20the%20extent,alternative%20explanations%20for%20a%20finding.) (random allocation of treatment and control groups) is achievable while testing effects of interventions on the income of people in villages
+**re-write Claim**: [Randomization](https://www.verywellmind.com/internal-and-external-validity-4584479#:~:text=Internal%20validity%20is%20the%20extent,alternative%20explanations%20for%20a%20finding.) (random allocation of treatment and control groups) is achievable while testing effects of interventions on the income of people in villages.

-**Subject**: Randomization, when measuring the income growth of people upon a certain intervention

-**Predicate**: was achieved

 **Example-sub**:

-In [section 1.3 of this paper](https://www.givedirectly.org/wp-content/uploads/2019/11/General-Equilibrium-Effects-of-Cash-Transfers.pdf), which informs the measures of income growth of households upon cash transfer intervention, we see that they randomized the allocation of treatment, control, "high saturation" and "low saturation" to 653 villages.
+In [section 1.3 of this paper](https://www.givedirectly.org/wp-content/uploads/2019/11/General-Equilibrium-Effects-of-Cash-Transfers.pdf), which informs the measures of income growth of households upon cash transfer intervention, we see that they randomized the allocation of treatment, control, "high saturation" and "low saturation" with 653 villages.

-**Definition**: checks out
+**Definition**: checks out.

 **Checklist**: sub; Yes; pre; Yes; ecm; Yes;

 **Time**: 30 mins atleast (very hard identifying "RCT-tested")

+---

-**Claim**: impact of growth-friendly policies is not outside the realm of empirical investigation
+**Claim**: Impact of growth-friendly policies is not outside the realm of empirical investigation.

-**re-write Claim**: GDP per capita increase compared to TDI is not outside the realm of empirical investigation
+**re-write Claim**: GDP per capita increase compared to TDI is not outside the realm of empirical investigation.

-**re-write Claim**: TDI correlates with GDP per capita
+**re-write Claim**: TDI correlates with GDP per capita weakly (\>0.2).

 **Example-sub**: